 Entering: Would you like to enter working life or (re)orient yourself professionally? - We offer you internships, hospitations, jobs as a student trainee or as a career starter at various companies and institutions.

 Exchanging: Would you like to exchange ideas, establish partnerships or explore business areas? - We offer employees in a company that is already involved in climate neutrality and sustainable urban development, the opportunity to establish contacts with a partner company in Görlitz and exchange experiences on site.

 Restarting: Do you want to make a new start, are you self-employed and can work from anywhere? - We offer start-ups and freelancers in the field of climate neutrality and sustainable urban development, the opportunity to test living and working in the city and region and possibly open up a new field of activity.

 Beeing creative: Do you have creative ideas that focus on sustainable, resource-saving living, or would you like to implement a cultural project focused on this? - We offer spaces and contacts in Görlitz to help realise your projects.

-The project will be scientifically coordinated by the Interdisciplinary Centre for Ecological and Revitalizing Urban Transformation (IZS).
+The project will be scientifically coordinated by the Interdisciplinary Center for Transformative Urban Regeneration (IZS).

 We will interview participants in the project about various aspects of the trial stay.
 In addition to their assessments, we will also include the perspective of the city society of Görlitz in the accompanying research.

 The project is funded by the Federal Ministry of the Interior, Building and Community (BMI) / Federal Institute for research on Building, Urban Affairs and Spatial Development (BBSR) as part of their National Urban Development Policy.
-The Leibniz Institute of Ecological Urban and Regional Development (IOER), represented by the Interdisciplinary Centre for Ecological and Revitalising Urban Transformation (IZS), is implementing the project together with local institutions from business, science and civil society.
+The Leibniz Institute of Ecological Urban and Regional Development (IOER), represented by the Interdisciplinary Center for Transformative Urban Regeneration (IZS), is implementing the project together with local institutions from business, science and civil society.